The cacao bean, and tasty products derived from the cacao bean such as

 cocoa, had no effect.

-History of the cocoa tree
+History of the cacao tree

 then later it moved to Central America.
 The Mayan tribes in Central America